angular/components/guides/v15-mdc-migration.md

   labels (`aria-label`) now live on the `<input>` elements instead.

 * Vertical sliders and inverted sliders are no longer supported, as they are no longer part of the Material Design spec.
+TODO(jelbourn): should we add a note that vertical sliders are likely to return in a future version?

 * Range sliders are now supported.
-TODO(mmalerba): add more about this.
+TODO(wagnermaciel): add more about this.

 ### Snack Bar